joetlobb/tree-linked-list-pair-interview/README.md

 # READ THIS README BEFORE OPENING FILES

 You will be working with a partner to practice technical interviews.
-One person will present (be the interviewer) for Strange.
-One person will present (be the interviewer) for Cumulative.
+One person will present (be the interviewer) for Red.
+One person will present (be the interviewer) for Blue.

 ## Step 1
-**Decide with your partner who will present which question now**
+**Decide with your partner who will present which questiosn now**

 DO NOT YET LOOK AT ANY OF THE FILES in `src`